HL7/davinci-epdx/input/pagecontent/FHIRProfilesandCDSHooksContext.md

 If the Provider's EMR system supports FHIR R4 the SMART App **SHALL** determine which resources may be written to the Patient's record in the EMR system.
 It will write these records to the Provider's EMR System.

-Any remaining selected records, where write operations are not permitted by the EMR system's FHIR API **SHOULD** take one of the actions identified in [writing records usingdocumentreference](#writing-records-using-documentreference), below.
+The set of records selected by the Provider to commit to the EMR shall be written to the EMR, as per the write rules enforced by the EMR.
+The remaining selected records that can't be written directly to the EMR shall be written as a DocumentReference per the format selection hierarchy identified in the following section [writing records usingdocumentreference](#writing-records-using-documentreference).

 If the Provider's EMR system does not support FHIR R4 the SMART App **SHOULD** create a DocumentReference record and write the selected records to the Provider's EMR System using one of the actions identified in [writing records usingdocumentreference](#writing-records-using-documentreference), below.